eladnoor/equilibrator/classic_rxns/source/transamination.rst

 Glutamate + Oxaloacetate <=> 2-Oxoglutarate + Aspartate

-If we inspect these reactions in eQuilibrator, we find that they have ΔrG'm values that are very close to 0 kJ / mol.
+If we inspect these reactions in eQuilibrator, we find that they have Δ\ :sub:`r`\ G'm values that are very close to 0 kJ / mol.
 This makes intuitive sense because both reactions involve the transfer of a group (an amine) from one molecule to the same position on another molecule (both the substrate and product are amino acids).
 In other words, these reactions are not intrinsically thermodynamically driven in either direction.
 Rather, it is the extremely high concentration of glutamate (upwards of 50 mM in many cell types) that drives these reactions forward (in the direction of making various amino acids).
-Try setting the glutamate concentration to 50 mM using eQuilibrator to see what happens to the ΔrG' value.
+Try setting the glutamate concentration to 50 mM using eQuilibrator to see what happens to the Δ\ :sub:`r`\ G' value.